ABOUT IHHELPP

 |

-Emmie Espiritu Comer DNP, MS, RN
+Emmie Comer-Bigler DNP, MS, RN

-Director of Philanthropy
+Director of Philanthropy & Fundraising Events Chair

-BSN (University of Cebu); MSN (University of Utah); DNP (Chatham University).
-She currently teaches nursing research and informatics at Capella University in the RN to BSN program.
+Emmie currently teaches nursing research and informatics at Capella University in the RN to BSN program.
 She has also embarked in an entrepreneurial pursuit as an organic skin care formulator and runs her small skin care company.
 Her greatest passion is teaching and serving others.
 She and her late husband Don have provided financial support and assisted Filipino students complete their college education, which has made a great impact in the lives of these students and their families.
 She has two sons and many step-grandchildren.
+She is married to Dustin Bigler.
+She carried out several projects in her Cebu community and outlying areas especially after typhoon Yolanda; has donated computer lab equipment and other supplies to local schools in Cebu; and spearheaded IHHELPP's first bathroom project in Cebu in 2019.
+She oversees fundraising events and seeks donors for IHHELPP's various humanitarian and livelihood projects in the Philippines. |

 Steve Johnson, MBA